SparklingFun/cf-worker-gateway/README.md

 |---------------|--------------------------------------|:-----------:|
 | `source`      | String (glob pattern)                |             |
 | `destination` | String (Your router support pattern) |             |

+Attention, `rewrites` will overwrite the origin request url, so if you want to visit the origin event, you can access `event.$$origin` in modified events (since v0.1.3).

 ### GatewayOptions - `redirects`